gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/allow-list-whitelist-bigbrassband-cloud-gij-cloud.md

 We support [Atlassian’s Data Residency](https://www.atlassian.com/software/data-residency) hosting model where customer’s Jira Cloud instances can be assigned to a specific geographic region.
 We currently support hosting specifically in the USA and EU.
 Customers not pinned to a specific geographic region are assigned to the Global region (which we host in the USA).
 All applications and data are hosted in Amazon Web Services (AWS).
 For more information - see our [Trust & Security](https://www.gitkraken.com/git-integration-for-jira/security-and-trust) page.

-How to find out which geographic region your Git Integration for Jira Cloud application is hosted at - see…
+How to find out which geographic region your Git Integration for Jira Cloud application is hosted at - see [How do I find my app data](https://help.gitkraken.com/git-integration-for-jira-cloud/faq-support-gij-cloud/#where-can-i-find-my-app-information)

 <br>